A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Results

 We used Cronbach's alpha ($\alpha$) and McDonald's omega ($\omega$) to measure the internal consistency of each usability factor, along with a set of features assembled.
 In this regard, Table \ref{tab:reliability-all-items} presents the values of both calculated measures, along with item-rest correlation, used to evaluate the association of the feature with the total score on the other features.
 The general rule is that $\alpha$ or $\omega$ values between 0.6 and 0.90 indicate acceptable internal consistency in exploratory research.
 Coefficient values below 0.5 are usually unacceptable, while those between 0.5 and 0.6 can still be considered sufficient.
 In our study, although only one indicator (LY2) is 0.509, while the others range from 0.605 to 0.897, and all item-rest correlations are greater than 0.3, internal consistency seems to be achieved.

-Figure \ref{fig:heatmaps} shows the correlation between features for each individual attribute, depicted in the form of a heat map.
-By analyzing the values, one can conclude that the strength of the correlations varies greatly between the attributes, ranging from weak (less than 0.4) to very strong (0.8 or more).
+Figure \ref{fig:heatmaps} shows the correlation between features for each individual factor, depicted in the form of a heat map.
+By analyzing the values, one can conclude that the strength of the correlations varies greatly between the factors, ranging from weak (less than 0.4) to very strong (0.8 or more).

 On the other hand, the lack of opposite, negative correlations suggests that there are no opposing effects of individual features on the perceived usability of mobile applications.
 Since all features exhibit a positive correlation, it can be argued that the test results indicate reliability.

-In addition, Table \ref{tab:attributes-importance} shows reliability statistics ($\alpha$ and $\omega$) for all eight mobile usability attributes.
-For each attribute, we obtained values that met the minimum threshold of 0.6, implying acceptable reliability in the case of learnability, while good or excellent for the others.
+While our research prespecifies the nature of the latent variables, we then need to test whether the predetermined factors adequately explain the intercorrelations among the items.
+In such a scenario, confirmatory factor analysis is a commonly used technique.

+By definition, the validity of the measurement model is assessed by comparing the theoretical model to the actual data by examining the factor loadings.
+In general, a value of 0.7 or higher indicates that the factor adequately captures the variance of that variable.
+In other words, an adequate factor loading has a threshold of 0.7 or higher.
+Consequently, factor loadings help determine the importance and contribution of each variable to a factor.
+However, for a newly developed item, the factor loading for each item should be greater than 0.6.

+Based on the results presented in Table~\ref{tab:CFA-factor-loadings}, none of the factor loadings for any factor is less than 0.6.
+Therefore, we can conclude that all the factor loadings have reached the acceptable level.
+However, ES1 (0.612), LY1 (0.696), MY4 (0.677), and OP4 (0.620) are less than 0.7.
+The standard error (SE) for all estimated factor loadings is less than 0.04, except for LY4 (0.0403), indicating high reliability of the mean.

+In addition, the Z-statistic (greater than 15) and p-value (less than 0.05) for each feature indicate statistical significance.

+Next, we have investigated the model fit.
+In this regard, we first used the chi-squared statistic.
+The chi square-value of 1588 is large and highly significant (p$<$.001).
+However, the chi square-statistic used for assessing model fit is pretty sensitive to sample size, meaning that with a large sample a good enough fit between the model and the data almost always produces a large and significant (p$<$.05) chi square-value.

+Therefore, we need to examine other measures of model fit.
+Note that, the Comparative Fit Index (CFI) and the Tucker-Lewis Index (TLI) do not vary much with sample size.
+These two fit indices indicate a good fit, as the CFI of 0.924 and the TLI of 0.914 are both higher and exceed the 0.90 threshold.
+In addition, the Standardized Root Mean Square (SRMR) value of 0.0442 also suggests a good model fit as it is lower than the suggested $<$.08.
+In addition, the estimated value of the Root Mean Square Error of Approximation (RMSEA) of 0.0561 is close to 0, also indicating a good fit.

+In summary, the results obtained from the analysis allow to confirm the construct validity of the underlying factor structures, extracted based on the prior research.